Rainyryan/HDR-denoise/README.md

 # HDR Denoising and Distillation Repository

-This repository contains PyTorch code for high dynamic range (HDR) image denoising, model distillation, and content-decoupling research.
+This repository contains PyTorch code for high dynamic range (HDR) image denoising and model distillation research.
 It is based on Yiheng Chi's 2023 CVPR paper, *HDR Imaging with Spatially Varying Signal-to-Noise Ratios*.
 The main goal is to reduce the model size by 100× while maintaining the same performance, and to push for better generalizability through lightweight student distillation and noise-aware HDR restoration.
-The code includes training and evaluation scripts for HDR restoration models, lightweight student-distillation experiments, and content-decoupling module demonstrations.
+The code includes training and evaluation scripts for HDR restoration models and lightweight student-distillation experiments.

 ## Key Features

 - HDR denoising model training using custom HDR image dataset pipelines.
 - Knowledge distillation from a larger HDR teacher model into a smaller student model.
 - Support for HDR data augmentation, photon noise simulation, and expanded dynamic-range training.
-- Content decoupling module (`CoDe_Container`) for visualizing low-frequency/high-frequency image decomposition.
 - Key architecture change: transformer model backbone swapped from SwinIR to Restormer.
-- Multiple model architectures and experimental variants under `HDR_model.py`, `HDR_model_lightweight.py`, and `HDR_model_switch.py`.
+- Multiple model architectures and experimental variants under `HDR_model.py` and `HDR_model_switch.py`.

 ## Repository Structure